basho/basho_docs/content/riak/ts/1.4.0/using/security/sources-management.md

 canonical_link: "https://docs.basho.com/riak/ts/latest/using/security/sources-management/"
 ---

-While [user management](../user-management) enables you to control _authorization_ with regard to users, security **sources** provide you with an interface for managing means of _authentication_.
-If you create users and grant them access to some or all of Riak TS's functionality as described in the [User Management](../user-management) section, you will then need to define security sources required for authentication.
+While [user management](../user-management) enables you to control _authorization_ with regard to users, security **sources** provide an interface for managing means of _authentication_.
+If you create users and grant them access to some or all of Riak TS's functionality as described in the [User Management](../user-management) section, you will need to define security sources required for authentication.

-An more in-depth tutorial can be found in [Managing Security Sources](/riak/kv/2.1.4/using/security/managing-sources/).

 ## Add Source